Argyll: Name

 The name is generally said to derive from Old Irish airer Goídel, meaning "border region of the Gaels".
 The early 13th-century author of De Situ Albanie wrote that "the name Arregathel means the margin (i.e., border region) of the Scots or Irish, because all Scots and Irish are generally called Gattheli (i.e. Gaels), from their ancient warleader known as Gaithelglas."
 The word airer also means "coast" when applied to maritime regions, so the name can also be translated as "coast of the Gaels".

-An alternative theory has more recently been advanced that the name may actually come from the early Irish kingdom of Airgíalla.

 The legal name of the county was Argyll, which was also used by the Royal Mail as the name of the postal county for the mainland (the islands formed their own postal counties).
 The Ordnance Survey adopted the alternative form 'Argyllshire' for the county on its maps.

 History

 The Kilmartin Glen has standing stones and other monuments dating back to around 3000 BC, and is one of the most significant areas for Neolithic and Bronze Age remains in mainland Scotland.
 In 563 AD Iona Abbey was founded, becoming one of the most important early Christian sites in Scotland.